Keep spaces spotless. Reliable cleaning professional needed for consistent maintenance.

 Key Responsibilities

-✓ Maintain equipment cleanliness
+✓ Maintain restroom facilities

 What We're Looking For

-✓ Event/mobile work availability
+✓ Night shift availability

-✓ Physical capability for event work
+✓ Physical capability for continuous work

-✓ Problem-solving skills
+✓ Problem-solving

 Housekeeper